EricGutierrezAVG/MarkdownFinal/README.md

 | `***word***` | ***word*** |
 | `***grass***` | ***grass*** |

-In the next section, we'll talk about creating lists and other resources like that in the next page.
+In the next section, we'll talk about creating lists and other resources like that in the next page.<br>
 [Lists & Tables](https://github.com/EricGutierrezAVG/MarkdownFinal/blob/main/List.md)